FIE435 Financial Modelling with Excel

 - Better understand in practice the financial theory underlying the models

-- Being able to use Excel to solve practical financial problems
+- Use Excel to solve practical financial problems

 The course is taught using a combination of lectures and practical classes.